apify/apify-docs/content/academy/web_scraping_for_beginners.md

 ### [](#javascript-and-node) JavaScript + Node.js

-It is recommended to understand at least the fundamentals of JavaScript and be proficient with Node.js prior to developing an actor on the Apify platform.
+It is recommended to understand at least the fundamentals of JavaScript and be proficient with Node.js prior to starting this course.
 If you are not yet comfortable with asynchronous programming (with promises and `async...await`), loops (and the different types of loops in JavaScript), modularity, or working with external packages, we would recommend studying the following resources before coming back and continuing this section:

 * [`async...await` (YouTube)](https://www.youtube.com/watch?v=vn3tm0quoqE&ab_channel=Fireship)
 * [JavaScript loops (MDN)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration)